Meghan Markle Used ‘Secret Code’ To Convey Iconic Wedding Look To Makeup Artist

 Martin revealed that after applying her makeup, he felt that Markle was “lit from within” that day.
 He also said that he was looking for a reaction from Prince Harry to see Markle as the woman he fell in love with when he removed her veil at the altar.

-“When H [Harry] takes the veil off, and he sees her, that’s, like, the moment I think a bride wants, when she has that moment with her future husband,” he explained.
+“When [Harry] takes the veil off, and he sees her, that’s, like, the moment I think a bride wants, when she has that moment with her future husband,” he explained.

 Martin said that Markle, who loved to play around with different looks as the star of Suits, wasn’t interested in following trends that special day.
 She wanted to look confident, beautiful and most of all, honest in the eyes of her new husband.
 The Duchess was also insistent about not covering up her freckles, allowing them to shine through prominently.